 I am an Alaska girl with a semi nomadic soul and I seem to view the phases of my life based on the places I’ve been.
 My first 18 years of life were spent living and growing in Alaska, with exceptional parents and three siblings who have become my very best friends.
 I temporally left my Alaskan home in 2007 and I headed south to find more constant sunshine.
-I studied Health and Wellness as well as Intercultural Peacebuilding at BYU-Hawaii, and I played at the beach and frolicked in the mountains.
+I studied Health and Wellness and Intercultural Peacebuilding at BYU-Hawaii, and I played at the beach and frolicked in the mountains.
 Laie, HI is a very sacred place to me and the relationships made there helped form me into a much better human.

 In 2010 I became a full time missionary for the Church of Jesus Christ of Latter-day Saints.
 I served in and around Vitória, Brasil.
-Not a day goes by that I don’t miss my time as a missionary, and that people I grew to love so much.
+Not a day goes by that I don’t think of my time as a missionary, and people I grew to love so much.
 My mission was such a sacred, dedicated time, and a period where I felt wonderful peace and joy.
 It was hard, there were many moments I wanted to come home, but that year and a half was one of my greatest.
 Goodness, there are so many people there that I just can’t wait to go back and hug.
 And there’s lots of fruits I want to fetch from the trees!